• History

 A world famous actor, producer and director for stage and screen.
 The son of a clergyman, he was considered the greatest actor of the 20th century.
 Winner of two Academy Awards, he starred in such films as Yellow Ticket, Fire Over England, Wuthering Heights, and Hamlet.

 He married actress Vivian Leigh.
-Widely respected also for his theatrical performances, he was the first in his profession to be elevated to a life peerage.
+Widely respected also for his theatrical performances, he was the first in his profession to be elevated to a life peerage (in the 1970 Birthday Honours, as Baron Olivier of Brighton in the County of Sussex).

-British biochemist whose research on the structure and synthesis of nucleotides, nucleosides, and nucleotide coenzymes gained him the Nobel Prize for Chemistry.
+British chemist whose research on the structure and synthesis of nucleotides, nucleosides, and nucleotide coenzymes gained him the Nobel Prize for Chemistry in 1957.
+He was Professor of Chemistry at Cambridge and served as Master of Christ's College, Cambridge 1963-1978.

 SIR DAVID LEAN (1908 - 1991)